-City of Yerington Nevada Consumer Confidence Report - 2021 Covering Calendar Year - 2020
+City of Yerington Nevada

+Consumer Confidence Report - 2022

+Covering Calendar Year - 2021
-All sample results are available at: https://www.coypw.com/ccr2020

 This brochure is a snapshot of the quality of the water that we provided last year.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.
 It is important that customers be aware of the efforts that are continually being made to improve their water systems.
 To learn more, please attend any of the regularly scheduled meetings.
 For more information please contact JAY FLAKUS at jayf@yerington.net or 775-463-3511.
 City Hall is located at 14 E Goldfield Ave.